From the conclusion of Aeneid 8, following Virgil’s description of Aeneas’ new shield:

 Such things on Vulcan’s shield, a parent’s gift,

-does he admire and, ignorant of the substance, he enjoys the depiction
+does he admire and, though ignorant of the substance, he enjoys the depiction

 The phrase in the title may be the first Latin I ever learned since my grandfather- who would always explain images and iconography but never inside galleries – quoted it at me whenever I had questions on the spot.
 The translation is what I recall of his.